About

 Near the end of my PhD, I decided that I didn't want to add to the huge body of excellent research already in the world; I wanted to help people find and use science to make good decisions for themselves, which are good decisions for the planet (since we depend on the Earth for literally everything).

-Since then, I've spent my time connecting people with science.
+Since then, I've spent my time building communities and connecting people with science.
 I have extensive experience articulating communications strategies, developing digital content, meaningfully engaging with strangers, and learning from quantitative analytics.

 PROFESSIONAL BIO

-I am an award-winning storyteller, consultant, and trainer who is unstoppably and loudly enthusiastic about how science makes life better.
+I am an award-winning storyteller who is unstoppably and loudly enthusiastic about how science makes life better.
 Since earning my Ecology Ph.D. in 2014, I have worked to diversify how people interact with science online.
-I have created and led digital engagement programs, designed communications strategies, and trained scientists to identify and meet their communications goals.
-My expertise in telling science stories using unexpected media spans platforms and includes outputs ranging from a fashion photography campaign on Instagram to candidly connecting with an audience on Reddit.
+I create digital products, sculpt communities, design communications strategies, and train scientists to identify and meet their communications goals.
+My outputs span platforms and include a science fashion campaign on Instagram, livestreamed interviews on YouTube, and all-day chats on Reddit.
+I most recently experimented with community-building from an Antarctic icebreaker, when I built a Whatsapp group that got Snoop Dogg to stop in and say hi.

 You can read even more details about my career path at these two links: